 Dear friends, visiting Cyprus, you certainly, regardless of religion, the place of religion in your life, you want to witness the majestic, ancient temples and monasteries of the island, which is not only a religious heritage, but also a beautiful pearl of great world cultural heritage.

 To avoid uncomfortable situations and confusion, we suggest you read some of the rules of conduct in Cypriot churches and monasteries that are somewhat different from those generally accepted in Russia.
 If you go on a tour with a guide, you will get more detailed information, and in this article we mention only the main points.

-Although we often hear that the Russian Orthodox Church lives according to the Orthodox calendar, it is somewhat not true.
-Since there is no Catholic or Orthodox church calendars.
-There Julian calendar - the calendar of the old style, which lives on the Russian Orthodox Church and the Gregorian calendar that lives and Greek Orthodox Church of Cyprus.
-Therefore, despite the fact that we have a religion with the Greeks and Cypriots one - Orthodox, religious holidays with us, except for Easter, do not coincide.
-In Greece and Cyprus, they are marked with 13 day ahead, the same goes for birthdays.
+Although we often hear that the Russian Orthodox Church lives according to the Orthodox calendar, this is somewhat incorrect.
+Since there is no Orthodox or Catholic church calendars.
+There is the Julian calendar - the calendar of the old style, along which the Russian Orthodox Church and the Gregorian calendar live, along which the Greek and Cypriot Orthodox Churches live.
+Therefore, in spite of the fact that we have one religion with the Greeks and Cypriots - Orthodoxy, we do not coincide with church holidays except Easter.
+In Greece and Cyprus they are marked with 13 day ahead of schedule, the same applies to name-days.